HireContractor

 Is a surety bond required for contractors in Washington?

 Yes.
-Washington requires contractors to obtain a surety bond as part of the licensing process.
+Washington requires contractors to obtain a surety bond as part of the licensing process through the Washington State Department of Labor and Industries (L&I).
 Bond amounts vary depending on the license classification and project value limits.
 The surety bond protects consumers in case a contractor fails to fulfill their contractual obligations.

 What are the penalties for unlicensed contracting in Washington?